Comparison of the Different Types of Project Management Office (PMO)

 Central PMO: PMO function sits outside of the team, providing services to multiple projects.

-Associations for Project Management 7th Edition of the Body of Knowledge
+Association for Project Management 7th Edition of the Body of Knowledge

 • People: the people in the PMO team are shared across several projects.
-They are less close to each project but can share lessons learned across projects.
+They are less close to each project but can share lessons learned across different projects.

 • Performance: project reporting and control tends to be systematic across all the projects supported by the PMO.
 This can be a beneficial service for senior managers.

 • Systems: The PMO will introduce systems and tools across the collection of projects it organises.
-However, these are likely to be relatively simple or based on off the shelf systems.
+However, these are likely to be relatively simple or based on off-the-shelf systems.

 Hub and Spoke PMO